 - Compare calculations

 The formula parser can also handle Chemical Abstract Service (CAS) numbers and a few common names.
 Thus CH4, H2CH2, methane, and 74828 are all equivalent.

+As well as using lists to specify a group of molecules there is a page for choosing molecules by atom types, bond types, and chemical groups.
 This page is accessed by clicking on the "choose chemical groups" link instead of entering a formula.